 People seeking sanctuary can receive legal aid for these appeals, which sometimes take years.
-But lawyers who defend people seeking sanctuary risk being labelled by the Home Office as "actvist lawyers".
+But lawyers who defend people seeking sanctuary risk being labelled by the Home Office as "activist lawyers".

 Opportunities for learning to speak English may be limited.
 Your children must go to school, and you are entitled to free health care.
 However, the complicated NHS charging system often leads to asylum seekers and refugees being wrongly charged for care or denied care altogether.

 You get no choice in where you live.
-You are initially placed in hostel-type accommodation for 3 or 4 weeks.
+You are initially placed for 3 or 4 weeks in hostel-type accommodation, which is sometimes targeted by hostile demonstrators.
 Dispersed accommodation is then provided commercially on behalf of the Home Office while your application is processed.
 Some of this is sub-standard, and flouts coronvirus precepts.
 See Napier Barracks below.

 It is exceptionally difficult for failed asylum seekers to obtain suitable accommodation.